Walian83/Mobile-Game-Repo/README.md

 How to play:

 - Tilt phone to go left or right.
-- Click left or right side of the screen (or use Left and Right arrows / A and D on PC
+- On PC, click left or right side of the screen or use A/D / Left Arrow/Right Arrow
-- Use the settings menu for volume control